riceissa/issarice.com/wiki/vim.md

 See also the "light" versus "dark" distinction explained in [Sharpen your Vim with snippets](https://medium.com/brigade-engineering/sharpen-your-vim-with-snippets-767b693886db).

+See also ["On sharpening the saw"][saw], which pushes for learning the base Vim really well, but also accepting plugins that extend Vim in a way Vim was "meant to be" (e.g. surround.vim, fugitive.vim, etc., are all "Vimlike" plugins).

 # Small things

 - `:windo diffthis` and then `:windo diffoff` when done